riganti/dotvvm-docs/Pages/upgrading-from-older-versions/from-3-2-to-4-0.md

 ### Removed support for virtual control properties

-Prior to DotVVM 4.0, DotVVM controls can specify properties without the property decriptors (`DotvvmProperty.Register` or `DotvvmPropertyGroup.Register`) - DotVVM inferred these descriptors itself.
+Prior to DotVVM 4.0, DotVVM controls can specify properties without the property descriptors (`DotvvmProperty.Register` or `DotvvmPropertyGroup.Register`) - DotVVM inferred these descriptors itself.

 The feature was not used frequently and caused problems on some places, so we decided to remove it.
 Add the property descriptors with proper calls to `DotvvmProperty.Register`.